 Some people prefer support groups that do not follow the 12-step model, or they may want additional support outside of their AA or NA meetings.
 SMART Recovery meetings are a popular secular support group.
 SMART’s recovery program is based on the principles of cognitive-behavioral therapy, a research-backed treatment modality that helps people take control of their addiction.
 Most SMART Recovery meetings are conveniently held online, though they are also held in-person sporadically in most major cities.

 Check-Ins With Your Rehab

 Many outpatient programs encourage alumni to stay in touch.
 They may hold regular check-up meetings for alumni to stay in touch.
-This helps people stay accountable and provides them with an essential source of support.
+This helps people adjusting to life after rehab, stay accountable and provides them with an essential source of support.
 Certain rehabs even provide alumni with opportunities to help current rehab attendees.
 Research shows that helping other addicts is one of the best ways for a person to stay sober.

 Building a New Life